mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - Execute an insert into the test collection of a ``{test: 1}`` document.
 - Verify that the insert failed with an operation failure with 10107 code.
-- Verify that the pool has been cleared following the instructions in section `How to verify the connection pool has been cleared`_
+- If the driver implements the `CMAP`_ specification, verify that a `PoolClearedEvent`_ has been published
 - Execute an insert into the test collection of a ``{test: 1}`` document and verify that it succeeds.
+- If the driver does NOT implement the `CMAP`_ specification, use the `serverStatus`_ command to verify `connections.totalCreated`_ has increased by 1.

 Shutdown in progress - Reset Connection Pool